 Consistency is achieved by using standardized definitions across all key event marketing recap metrics.
 We typically see the most inconsistency in capturing and measuring experiential marketing Impressions, Interactions, and Immersions.

-Experiential Marketing Impressions.
+Experiential Marketing Impressions

-“Impressions” are the number people who first become aware of the brand because of your activation.
+“Impressions” are the number of people who first become aware of the brand because of your activation.
 One person equals one impression, regardless of how many times they engage.
 (If a newly aware consumer is engaged both inside and outside of the event, it counts as only one impression.
 Do not count the same person twice.)
 There are five types of Impressions:

 - On-site Event Impressions